patience4711/RPI-APS-inverters/README.md

 # APSystems inverters monitoring
-A software for a Raspberry pi Zero and other models to read the production of APS inverters yc600 and qs1.
+A software for a Raspberry pi Zero and other Raspberry models to read the production of APS inverters yc600 and qs1.
 I should mention that the basics (the zigbee communication) has been reverse engineered by others who shared their results here: https://github.com/Koenkk/zigbee2mqtt/issues/4221<br>
 A very important detail is the software running on the zigbee module, developped by @kadzsol.

 ## WARNING